MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Using Git Flow branching strategy

-In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**

 ## Module 2: Implement CI with Azure Pipelines and GitHub Actions

-### Integrate your Pipeline with Azure Boards

-In this demo, you will learn and understand ....

 ### Create a multi-platform Pipeline